Missouri AG files suit against 3 opioid manufacturers

 Companies respond to lawsuit

-Two of the three companies named in the suit commented on it Wednesday.
+The three manufacturers named in the suit responded to its announcement Wednesday.

+While Endo Pharmaceuticals said it was company policy not to comment on current litigation, it did put out a statement.

+"At Endo, our top priorities include patient safety and ensuring that patients with chronic pain have access to safe and effective therapeutic options.
+We share in the FDA's goal of appropriately supporting the needs of patients with chronic pain while preventing misuse and diversion of opioid products," the statement said.

+Purdue Pharma denied the allegations in the lawsuit and said it was an "industry leader" in abuse-deterrent technology.

 "While we vigorously deny the allegations in the complaint, we share the attorney general's concerns about the opioid crisis and we are committed to working collaboratively to find solutions.
-OxyContin accounts for less than 2% of the opioid analgesic prescription market nationally, but we are an industry leader in the development of abuse-deterrent technology, advocating for the use of prescription drug monitoring programs and supporting access to Naloxone -- all important components for combating the opioid crisis," Purdue Pharmaceuticals said in a statement.
+OxyContin accounts for less than 2% of the opioid analgesic prescription market nationally, but we are an industry leader in the development of abuse-deterrent technology, advocating for the use of prescription drug monitoring programs and supporting access to Naloxone -- all important components for combating the opioid crisis," Purdue's statement said.

 Janssen Pharmaceuticals spokeswoman Jessica Castles Smith said the company recognizes that "opioid abuse is a serious public health issue.
 Janssen has acted appropriately, responsibly and in the best interests of patients regarding our opioid pain medications, which are FDA-approved and carry FDA-mandated warnings about the known risks of the medications on every product label."